preloader

 • Runner: ASYNC API SCHEMA for validating against the AsyncAPI specification of the API.

-Launch the test and wait for some seconds and you should get access to the test results as illustrated below:
+Launch the test and wait for a few seconds, and you should get access to the test results as illustrated below:

 image

-This is fine and we can see that the type is avro/binary and the message content is nicely displayed using JSON but what in case of a failure?
+This is fine, and we can see that the type is avro/binary and the message content is nicely displayed using JSON, but what in case of a failure?
 What are we able to demonstrate using Microcks validation?
 Next to the script lies actually two Avro schemas:

 • user-signedup-bad.avsc represented an evolution and does not match the one from the AsyncAPI specification.